Legumes, Nuts & Seeds

 <bot375> California Black Oak (Quercus kelloggii), San Bernardino Mts., California

 Chestnuts, Castanea spp., are found in the eastern United States, Japan and Europe.
 The American species, Castanea dentata, was once very abundant in the deciduous forest region.
 It was a handsome tree and furnished valuable timber as well as excellent quality nuts.
 These served as food, either raw or roasted, for over 200 years.
 Chestnut blight disease has about eradicated this tree from America, with no fruiting observed since the middle of the 20th Century.
+Research to restore fruiting trees has begun in the 21st Century.
 The European chestnut, C. sativa, with larger fruits has been extensively cultivated in Southern Europe for centuries and hundreds of varieties have been established.
 The nuts or marrons as they are called, are a standard food and are as important as wheat maize in America.
 They are grown everywhere, often on dry hillsides that are unfit for other purposes.
 The nuts are consumed raw or are roasted, boiled or used for stuffing or flour.
 The Japanese chestnut, C. crenata, is immune to chestnut blight and has been introduced into America.
 The nuts are often cooked like potatoes.

 <bot735> American Chestnut (Bombacopsis glabra A. Robyns) (roasted seeds) [Neotropics]